Answer this question: how much time to you have?

 d) You just need an hour or two of time to give advice on an existing itinerary ——–> hourly consulting (contact Madeline at email@example.com)

 It depends on when you are going and how flexible the itinerary can be.
 For trips in high season, the more notice the better.
 For a low stress planning process, 4-6 months is ideal.
 For Platinum itinerary planning, we need 3-4 months to plan your trip.
 For Gold itinerary planning service, we need at least 2 months to plan your trip.
-For coaching service, as long as you can get on my calendar, you can do it last-minute or while in Italy.
+For coaching service, as long as you can get on my calendar, you can do it last-minute.

 Absolutely.
 And, you should ask us for the cost breakdown, because the vast majority of the time, we can create the same trip for a lower cost.
 Online tours are sold at a package price, and when we break down the individual costs – even with our highest end Platinum level planning services – the total trip cost always comes out lower.